 Proposal: The typical proportion of sardine bycatch with red-eye needs to be re-visited, given updated data.
 The proposed OMP will be tested under alternative scenarios of the amount of bycatch assumed caught with red-eye during the projection period.
+The currently assumed 10 000t originated from 12.5% of 80 000t which was predicted a number of years ago to be the average red-eye catch (Steve Malherbe pers. comm.)
+The historical bycatch maximum has, however, been < 3000t.
 Note that the red-eye population will NOT for this OMP be included in the operating models in the same way as the sardine and anchovy populations (and the penguin populations are proposed to be).
-Two options will be pursued: i) red-eye catch remains at its recent average over the projection period and ii) the average red-eye catch doubles over the next 5 years and then remains at that level for the remainder of the projection period.
+Two options will be pursued: i) red-eye catch remains at its recent average with an adult sardine bycatch of 3500t (rounded-up from 3227t to be conservative) over the projection period, and ii) the average red-eye catch doubles over the next 5 years such that the adult sardine bycatch reaches 7000t and then remains at that level for the remainder of the projection period.
+[AGREED]